jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 If you want to [read](http://docs.opscode.com/resource_user.html) about this, here's the [link](http://docs.opscode.com/resource_user.html).

-Now first things first; we need to create ssh-keys or you can use your own.
-If you don't know what ssh-keys are, you could start [here](https://wiki.archlinux.org/index.php/SSH_Keys).
+Now first things first, we need to create ssh keys, or you can use your own.
+If you don't know what ssh keys are, you  could start [here](https://wiki.archlinux.org/index.php/SSH_Keys).
 If this doesn't make sense....sigh, you probably shouldn't have read this far.

 Since I'm lazy, I'll set up passwordless keys with root on the vm that I created:
 ```bash